Wal8800/wal8800.github.io/docs/_posts/2022-10-08-ray-rllib-opentelemetry.markdown

 - Looks like `train_one_step` is comprises of multiple sgd update iterations.
-- Each sgd update is relatively fast but if there are many iterations then time taken adds up.
+- Each sgd update is relatively fast but if there are many iterations then the time taken adds up.
 There are always 80 iterations under the custom `do_minibatch_sgd` function.

 With this view, we can see any impacts on time taken when changing the configurations or customising the implementation for RLlib PPO training.

 ## Observations

-After comparing implementation, changing configuration, and checking the training time on the Jaeger web interface, there are two main drivers of longer training time.
+After comparing implementation, changing configuration, and checking the training time on the Jaeger web interface, I notice there are two main drivers of longer training time in the RLib PPO training.

 ### Eager tracing not enabled